bergesinstitute/grafmethodenglish/book-3-unit-5.md

 3. How long have you lived in your city?
 4. How long have you studied English?
 5. Have you already eaten today?

+## 6. Reading comprehension (comentario de texto)

+### The Watchmaker

+In a narrow[1] street in the old part of the city, there is a small shop with a wooden[2] sign[3] that says "Heinrich's Watches."
+The shop has been there since 1922.
+It was opened by Heinrich Berger, a German watchmaker[4] who moved to Switzerland when he was twenty years old.

+Heinrich died in 1985, but his grandson,[5] Thomas, still runs the shop.
+Thomas has worked there since he was eighteen.
+He is now seventy-three, so he has repaired[6] watches for fifty-five years.

+Thomas has never used a computer.
+He has never owned[7] a mobile phone.
+He has worked with the same tools[8] since he started: tiny[9] screwdrivers,[10] magnifying glasses,[11] and a small lamp that has sat on his desk for as long as anyone can remember.

+"I have fixed thousands of watches," Thomas says.
+"Every watch tells a story.
+A man once brought me his father's watch.
+It hadn't worked for thirty years.
+I opened it and found a tiny photograph inside — a picture of a woman.
+The man had never seen it before.
+It was a picture of his grandmother.
+He cried[12] right here, in my shop."

+Thomas has already trained[13] his daughter, Lena, to take his place.[14]
+She has worked with him for the last five years.
+She has just turned[15] thirty, and she has already learned most of[16] his techniques.[17]
+But she hasn't mastered[18] everything yet.

+"There are things you can only learn with time," Thomas says.
+"I have repaired watches for fifty-five years, and I still learn something new every week."

+I asked Thomas if he has ever thought about retiring.[19]

+He smiled and said, "I haven't finished yet."

+[1] narrow ['næroʊ] - estrecha

+[2] wooden ['wʊdən] - de madera

+[3] sign [saɪn] - cartel / letrero

+[4] watchmaker ['wɑtʃmeɪkər] - relojero

+[5] grandson ['grændsʌn] - nieto

+[6] repair [rɪ'pɛr] - reparar

+[7] own [oʊn] - poseer / tener

+[8] tools [tu:lz] - herramientas

+[9] tiny ['taɪni] - diminuto

+[10] screwdrivers ['skru:draɪvərz] - destornilladores

+[11] magnifying glasses ['mægnɪfaɪɪŋ 'glæsɪz] - lupas

+[12] cry [kraɪ] - llorar

+[13] train [treɪn] - entrenar / formar

+[14] take his place - ocupar su puesto

+[15] turn [tɜrn] - cumplir (años)

+[16] most of - la mayoría de

+[17] techniques [tɛk'ni:ks] - técnicas

+[18] master ['mæstər] - dominar

+[19] retire [rɪ'taɪr] - jubilarse

+### Questions (preguntas)

+1. How long has the shop been there?
+2. How long has Thomas worked there?
+3. Why has he never used a computer?
+4. What did the man find inside his father's watch?
+5. Has Lena already learned everything from Thomas?
+6. What does Thomas say when asked about retiring?